 Expanding Postpartum Medicaid Coverage

-While Medicaid pays for nearly half of all births and must cover pregnant women through 60 days postpartum, after that period, states can and have made very different choices regarding whether eligibility for Medicaid coverage is continued.
-In states that haven’t expanded Medicaid, in particular, many women are left without a pathway to coverage and become uninsured just two months after giving birth.
+While Medicaid pays for more than four in ten births and must cover pregnant women through 60 days postpartum, after that period states can and have made very different choices regarding whether eligibility for Medicaid coverage is continued.
+In states that have not expanded Medicaid under the Affordable Care Act (ACA), many women are left without a pathway to coverage and become uninsured just two months after giving birth.
 Recently, there has been growing interest from federal and state policymakers, clinicians, and health advocates in expanding Medicaid’s postpartum coverage from 60 days to one year.
-This brief discusses Medicaid’s eligibility for pregnancy and postpartum care, describes gaps in coverage particularly for low-income women who live in states that have not expanded Medicaid under the ACA, and highlights several state and federal efforts to extend postpartum coverage to more women for a longer period of time.
+This brief discusses Medicaid’s eligibility for pregnancy and postpartum care, describes gaps in coverage particularly for low-income women who live in states that have not expanded Medicaid under the ACA, and highlights several state and federal efforts to extend postpartum coverage for a longer period of time.

 What is Medicaid’s role for pregnancy and postpartum care?

 Following the 60 days postpartum period, mothers with incomes up to 138% FPL in the states that have expanded Medicaid under the ACA (38 states and DC) have a continued pathway to coverage.
 Those with incomes above 138% FPL may qualify for subsidized coverage through the ACA Marketplace.
-However, in the 12 states that have not adopted the ACA’s Medicaid expansion, postpartum women need to requalify for Medicaid as parents to stay on the program, but Medicaid income eligibility levels for parents are much lower than for pregnant women in all of the states (Figure 1).
+However, in the 12 states that have not adopted the ACA’s Medicaid expansion, postpartum women could qualify for Medicaid as parents to stay on the program, but Medicaid income eligibility levels for parents are much lower than for pregnant people in all of the states (Figure 1).
 As a result, many women in non-expansion states become uninsured after pregnancy-related coverage ends 60 days postpartum because, even though they are poor, their income is still too high to qualify for Medicaid as parents and too low to qualify for Marketplace subsidies.
 For example, in Texas, a married mother with a newborn loses Medicaid coverage two months after giving birth if she and her partner have an annual income above $3,692 (17% FPL).

 Why is coverage for postpartum care important?

 The ACA offers states the option to extend Medicaid eligibility to low-income parents with incomes up to 138% of the federal poverty level.
-However, in the 14 states that have not expanded full scope Medicaid, postpartum women lack a pathway to coverage and are at greater risk of becoming uninsured and losing access to critical health services in the postpartum and intrapartum periods.
-Some federal and state-level initiatives are in place to provide coverage for family planning or other more limited services to women reproductive age women, but they do not provide the same level of coverage afforded by full scope Medicaid.
-Given Medicaid’s large role in maternity financing, an extension of postpartum coverage for the full year after a Medicaid birth could fill some of the gap that women in non-expansion states particularly face.
+However, in the 12 states that have not adopted full scope Medicaid expansion, most postpartum women lack a pathway to coverage and are at greater risk of becoming uninsured and losing access to critical health services in the postpartum and intrapartum periods.
+Some federal and state-level initiatives are in place to provide coverage for family planning or other more limited services to some reproductive age and postpartum people, but they do not provide the same level of coverage afforded by full scope Medicaid.
+Absent federal action, these decisions will continue to be in the hands of the states to decide whether to choose from among a number of pathways to expand coverage for new parents.